ecaroth/chrome-extension-message-relay/README.md

 This is simply an exposed object that allows you to explicitly reference a context level and contains the following keys you can use when leveraging the `.send()` function above:

 * iframe
+* iframe_shim
 * page
 * content
 * extension

+**NOTE** - Iframe shim is an intermediary iframe intended for use for extensions that cannot load iframes on a page due to CSP (content security policy) preventing it on page, regardless of manifest settings.
+This allows you to load an iframe from chrome-extension:// that just loads another iframe within to your intended SRC.
+The iframe_shim level lets messages flow properly from the child iframe up to the content scripts (and further up the context)